Carina-P/Skiers-Destinations/README.md

 ![Implementation of footer](wireframes/footer.jpg)

 ### Responsive
+The site is design to fit devices with screen width from 330px to 3800 px.
+The following features are designed differently for different devices:
+- Navbar: On screen widths smaller than 768px the navbar collapses into "hamburger" menu.
+- Resort information beside or below map: On larger screens with width over 768px longer resort information is shown to the right of the map.
+On smaller devices the information is shown under the map.
+- Rating list: On devices with screen smaller than 768px every resort with rating is shown in a "card-layout" ordered from highest ranked resort to lowest.
+On larger screens the information is presented in a table.
+- On very small devices (width less than 400px) the font size is 14px.

 ### Interactive elements
+- The navbar and logo: to move around in the page
+- When clicking on markers in the map: Both short information and longer information, for the resort marker points to, appears.
+The short information in a infoWindow in the map and the longer information besides the map (if larger screens) or below map (if smaller screens).
+The longer information changes when user clicks at other marker.
+The shorter information stays as long as the user chooses.
+- User can cast a vote and rate ski resort and then:
+    - The grade casted is visualized as stars.
+    - A new average grading for resort is calculated.
+    - If the new average grading for resort affects the resorts place in rating list - the rating list is immediately updated.
+- User can submit his/her votes by mail, for later adding to average rating list.
+- User can submit a mail to wish adding of a ski resort to the page.

 ### Features left to Implement
 Adding a **server**:
 - to **store** the **rating** information and the user do not have to mail votes